Recommended dog aggression books, tools and resources

 We at K9aggression.com have yet to use these but we’ve seen them being used and think they are a great idea, too.
 A colored leash gets people’s attention.
 Every opportunity you can to encourage people to keep their distance is really helpful when training dogs.

-There is actually a number of leashes, collars and harnesses on Amazon that you might consider such the “no dogs” leash or the “working” dog leash (even green “Friendly” leashes and collars for those of you who own friendly pit-bulls, German Shepherds, Doberman’s etc.).
+There is actually a number of leashes, collars, and harnesses on Amazon that you might consider such as the “no dogs” leash or the “working” dog leash (even green “Friendly” leashes and collars for those of you who own friendly pit-bulls, German Shepherds, Doberman’s etc.).

 Clickers with Wrist Straps